Cyfrin/solidity-ast-rs/CONTRIBUTING.md

 foundry-compilers is not yet 1.0 therefore we will always be behind.
 (That's okay)

-14. Once the upgraded release is made on soldiity-ast-rs, go to Aderyn and checkout a new branch.
+14. Once the upgraded release is made on soldiity-ast-rs, go back to to Aderyn's branch.
+This time, uncomment a different line shown below.
 Bump up the value of the tag shown below to point to the latest soldiity-ast-rs version that was just released.

 <img width="1269" height="617" alt="Screenshot 2026-01-10 at 1 22 50 PM" src="https://github.com/user-attachments/assets/09126e1c-6fc1-4770-9408-f3aea5852bdf" />